 Standing upright, he gazed down the hallway, expecting an orderly to step out with a stretcher in tow.

-After several seconds had elapsed and no one came into view, Carlo dismissed the incident, passing it off as the elevator being summoned up from one of the floors above.
+After several seconds had elapsed and no one came into view, Carlo dismissed the incident, passing it off as the elevator being summoned up from one floor above.

 As Fred grabbed his chest and proclaimed to be having “the big one”, the elevator doors swished open again, and like the time before, no one exited.